 - Hyperactivity, agitation and overflowing energy

-- Accelerated speaking rate.
-Talks nonstop or interrupts others, for example
+- Increased talkativeness: talking nonstop or interrupting others, for example

-- Significant increase in number of professional, academic, social or family activities
+- Significant increase in the number of professional, academic, social or family activities

-- Decreased need for sleep.
-Feels rested after just 3 hours of sleep, for example
+- Decreased need for sleep; feeling rested after just 3 hours of sleep, for example

-- Racing thoughts.
-Jumps quickly from one idea to the next or gets lost in thought
+- Racing thoughts: the mind quickly jumping from one idea to the next or losing their train of thought

-- Risky behaviour that procures pleasure, such as impulsive purchases, hasty or risky financial investments or risky sexual behaviour
+- Risky behaviour that procures pleasure, such as impulsebuying, hasty or risky financial investments or reckless sexual behaviour

-Episodes of depression are characterized by a continuous presence (at least 2 weeks) of several of the following signs and symptoms:
+Episodes of depression are characterized by the continuous presence (at least two weeks) of several of the following signs and symptoms: